-(1) Group lessons to develop a talent or skill, such as dance or music lessons, social group meetings and activities, and group athletic activities.

-(1m) Care and supervision of children in a program, including religious education classes, which operates no more than 4 hours a week.

-(2) Care and supervision while the parents are on the premises and are engaged in shopping, recreation or other non-work activities.

-(3) Seasonal programs of 10 days or less duration in any 3-month period, including day camps, vacation bible school and holiday child care programs.
+- (1) Group lessons to develop a talent or skill, such as dance or music lessons, social group meetings and activities, and group athletic activities. - (1m) Care and supervision of children in a program, including religious education classes, which operates no more than 4 hours a week. - (2) Care and supervision while the parents are on the premises and are engaged in shopping, recreation or other non-work activities. - (3) Seasonal programs of 10 days or less duration in any 3-month period, including day camps, vacation bible school and holiday child care programs.

-(4) Care and l supervision in eme ergency situations

-Operational requirements for day camps.

-Supervision and grouping of children.

-Base camp and facilities.

-(5) Care and supervision while the parent is employed on the premises if the parent's child receives care and supervision for no more than 3 hours a day.

-(6) Care and supervision at the site while the parent who is a recipient of temporary assistance to needy families or Wisconsin Works is involved in orientation, enrollment or initial assessment prior to the development of an employability plan.
+- (4) Care and supervision in emergency situations. - (5) Care and supervision while the parent is employed on the premises if the parent's child receives care and supervision for no more than 3 hours a day. - (6) Care and supervision at the site while the parent who is a recipient of temporary assistance to needy families or Wisconsin Works is involved in orientation, enrollment or initial assessment prior to the development of an employability plan.